Huang Baitao

 Huang Baitao (黄百韬; 9 September 1900 – 22 November 1948), also known as Huang Botao (黄伯韬), was a Chinese Nationalist general active in the Second Sino-Japanese War and Chinese Civil War, for which he was twice awarded the Order of Blue Sky and White Sun, the second highest military award in the Nationalist and then Republic of China military honors system.

 Early years and career

 Huang's family was from Meixian, Guangdong but he was born in Tianjin.
-After a stint of serving in the units of various northern warlords, he joined to Generalissimo Chiang Kai-shek's forces during the Northern Expedition.
+After a stint of serving in the units of various northern warlords, he joined Generalissimo Chiang Kai-shek's forces during the Northern Expedition.
 During the Second Sino-Japanese War, he was promoted from a staff officer to command positions in regiment, brigade and division levels solely based on merit and attended the Chinese Army War College, and assigned as chief of staff of the third, six and ninth war zones, and he helped to plan the New Fourth Army Incident and wiped out a large numbers of communist troops.
 In 1946, when the Chinese Civil War restarted he was promoted to command the 25th corps.